JulianSchmid/etherparse/README.md

 * Seperating the packet into seperate slices containing headers & payloads without parsing all of the header fields
 * Reading all headers and transfering their contents to header structs

-Seperating headers into slices is faster if your code is not interessted in all fields of a header.
-But sometimes you already know, that you will access all or most fields of a header it can make sense to parse everything from beginning.
+Seperating headers into slices is faster if your code is not interested in all fields of all the headers in a network package.
+This is a good choice if you want filter or find packages based on a subset of the headers and/or their fields.
+The alternative of deserialize all headers and their fields into  their corresponding structs is useful if you are interested in most fields anyways or want to modify them.

 ### Slicing a packet into different elements
 TODO